-2.33 As detailed earlier in this Section, we have a long history of undertaking investigations across our supply area to understand the impact of our abstractions on sensitive habitats.
+2.35 As detailed earlier in this Section, we have a long history of undertaking investigations across our supply area to understand the impact of our abstractions on sensitive habitats.
 These investigations are important because the way that waterbodies such as aquifers and rivers interact can be complex - reducing abstraction from one won't necessarily increase levels in the other even if they are linked.
 We have used the evidence base we have gathered to proactively identify reductions to our abstractions that will benefit the most vulnerable watercourses, and considered these as part of our WRMP24.
 Further information is available in Section 5.

-Best practice Invasive Non Native Species management
+Best practice Invasive Non-Native Species management

-2.34 Throughout our WRMP option identification process we have identified existing pathways for INNS and where we think options may potentially create new pathways for INNS to be transferred across waterbodies.
-We have used these assessments (described in Section 9 and in Appendix BB) to ensure that our plan protects our region from further INNS incursion and explores opportunities to reduce the impact of INNS on our native wildlife; this work will be completed as part of finalising our plan.
-Through our survey work for our strategic resource options we have identified two INNS species which have been sighted for the first time in the U.K., adding to the national knowledge base.
-We are also producing a company-wide plan for INNS management following close working with the EA on the sites and pathways where we have risks related to INNS.
-This plan is due for completion in November 2022.
+2.36 Throughout our WRMP option identification process we have identified existing pathways for INNS and where we think options may potentially create new pathways for INNS to be transferred across waterbodies.
+We have used these assessments (described in Section 9 and in Appendix BB) to ensure that our plan protects our region from further INNS incursion and explores opportunities to reduce the impact of INNS on our native wildlife.
+Through our survey work for our strategic resource options we have identified two INNS species which have been sighted for the first time in the UK, adding to the national knowledge base.
+We have also produced a company-wide plan for INNS management following close working with the EA on the sites and pathways where we have risks related to INNS.